danielver02/ALPS/ford_project.md

 [Verscharen, D., Klein, K. G., Chandran, B. D. G., Stevens, M. L., Salem, C. S., and Bale, S. D.: ALPS: the Arbitrary Linear Plasma Solver, J. Plasma Phys.
 84, 905840403, 2018, doi: 10.1017/S0022377818000739](http://doi.org/10.1017/S0022377818000739)

+---

+For first-time users, we recommend working through our [ALPS Tutorial](tutorial.md).

+The key input parameters for ALPS are described on the [ALPS Input](input.md) page.

+The output format of ALPS is described on the [ALPS Output](output.md) page.